Promoting Podcasters in Los Angeles with LA Podcasters

 38:07 – Jefes talks about whether he thinks he will have advertisers for his podcast.

-38:40 – Douglas Welch talks about his column, Career Opportunities, and his podcast.
+38:40 – Douglas Welch discusses his column, Career Opportunities, and podcast.

-39:29 – Welch on the state of today's job market and how to get out of a bad job.
+39:29 – Welch on today’s job market and how to get out of a bad job.

 40:47 – Winfield talks about covering poetry in his podcasts.